AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/hp-vertica.md

 >[!NOTE]
 >
 > The HP [!DNL Vertica] connector is in beta.
-See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled connectors.

 Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
 This tutorial provides steps for creating an HP [!DNL Vertica] source connector using the [!DNL Platform] user interface.